RTXI/rtxi.github.io/_posts/news/2015-05-12-rtxi-v2-released.md

 3. **Enhanced Performance:** For 2.0, we've switched from RTAI to Xenomai, a more versatile real-time kernel, providing a more robust and stable hard real-time system.
 4. **Open Development:** We've migrated the project to GitHub, an excellent forum for development and all our documentation.
 Submit an issue; make a feature request; or watch our repository to stay up-to-date.

 Try out v2.0.
-You'll like it.
-You can use the live CD to demo RTXI and later install it, or you can install a generic Linux distribution of your choice and use your installation scripts.
-Look through the documentation on the website to find installation instructions, notes on hardware configurations, RTXI modules, documentation, and more.
+You can use the [live CD](/install) to demo RTXI and later install it, or you can install a generic Linux distribution of your choice and use our installation scripts.

+Look through all the documentation on the website to find installation instructions, notes on hardware configurations, RTXI modules, documentation, and more.
+Let us know if you have issues or questions.